 Alaska Structures® and rugged quality go hand in hand.
 That’s why more than 55,000 of our fabric structures are in use worldwide since 1975.

 Alaska Structures designs portable fabric structures and permanent fabric building installations that are rugged and easy to install on any level surface with minimal site preparation.
-Our fully engineered clear-span fabric structures meet or exceed local and 2012 International Building Code standards.
+Our fully engineered clear-span fabric structures meet or exceed the latest local and International Building Code standards.

 While other fabric structures manufacturers can cut corners by using cheaper materials and only a single engineering quality check, Alaska Structures fabric buildings go through intensive quality and safety tests by third-party engineering firms.
 Those expert sources independently test and certify each fabric structure to ensure our customers are satisfied, safe, and can depend on their investment for years to come.

-Made with specially designed polyvinyl chloride (PVC) laminated fabrics, high-strength metal frames and secure anchoring systems, Alaska Structures fabric buildings are built to last.
+Made with specially designed and proprietary architectural membranes, high-strength metal frames and secure anchoring systems, Alaska Structures fabric buildings are built to last.
 You can count on your Alaska Structures fabric membrane structure to provide safe shelter in the harshest conditions.

 We offer an extensive catalogue of field-tested designs for use as industrial buildings, commercial buildings, governmental buildings and more.
 Whether you need to expand existing facilities or install an entire camp system, we're confident one of our fabric building products will be the last fabric structure you’ll ever need.